Arbonne International: History

 The company made $200 million in sales in 2004.
 In 2005 there were 434,000 independent consultants, increasing to 612,000 in 2006.
-In 2006, Arbonne established distribution centers in Greenwood, Indiana, and near Calgary, Alberta.
-This was in addition to an existing distribution center in Mississauga, Ontario.
+In 2006, Arbonne established distribution center in Greenwood, Indiana.
 Between 2007 and 2009, the number of the company's consultants fell from 1.3 million to under 800,000.
 In January 2010, Natural Products Group LLC filed for bankruptcy protection in order to reduce company debts.
 Harvest Partners were no longer involved, with Arbonne's new ownership being a combination of banks and private equity firms.

 In 2006, Arbonne opened for business in Canada, then Australia in 2007, and the United Kingdom in 2008.
-In 2014, the company launched Arbonne Poland, and then both New Zealand and Taiwan in 2016.
+In 2014, the company launched Arbonne Poland, and then New Zealand in 2016.

 In March 2018, Arbonne was acquired by Groupe Rocher.

-They have been accused of being a pyramid scheme due to their strong emphasis on recruitment.

 Products

-Products are formulated at the Arbonne Institute of Research and Development (AIRD) in Switzerland and produced in the United States.
-A 2006 article in The Virginian-Pilot highlighted questions about whether AIRD not having their own facilities was proper and noted that chemist Pierre Bottiglieri might have worked for multiple companies besides Arbonne.
-Bloomberg.com lists no address for the AIRD.
+Formulations are created in-house with the collaboration of third party manufacturers.

-Business Model
+Business model

 Arbonne is structured on a multi-level marketing model.
 The products are sold via home-based businesses owned and operated by independent consultants.
-Independent consultants are not employees and are viewed differently by the United States Internal Revenue Service.
 Arbonne is a member of the Direct Selling Association.

 In 2012, The Arbonne Charitable Foundation was registered as a charity to support programs to help teenagers build and increase their self-confidence.
 The Foundation has charitable status within the U.S., Canada, Australia and the UK.

-Lawsuits and FTC Action

-Lawsuits have been filed against Arbonne concerning discrimination.
-In April 2020, Arbonne received a warning letter from the US Federal Trade Commission in response to illegal health claims made by business opportunity participants or representatives related to the Coronavirus Disease 2019 (COVID-19) as well as false and misleading income claims made by Arbonne distributors.
-In November 2009, the U.S. District Court for the Southern District of Indiana ruled that Arbonne International LLC violated federal law.
-The company refused to employ Lisa Wilson on the grounds of her disability (deafness).
-Arbonne paid a US$30,000 settlement to Wilson and was required to institute non-discrimination policies and training.